With a Bank Holiday just around the corner, you’re probably getting ready to enjoy a special few days in your motorhome.

 And don’t forget to check out our top motorhome reversing tips video.

 #4 Preventing theft whilst on campsites

 Although campsites may seem safe there’s always a small chance that your motorhome could be targeted by thieves.

 Small things like not leaving the keys in the ignition when away from the driver’s seat and making sure valuable items are out of sight can really make a difference.
 Also you could invest in extra security such as an alarm to scare off thieves before they grab your valuables.

-Take a look at our guide on How to keep the contents of your motorhome safe from theft for more helpful tips.
+Take a look at our guide on how to keep the contents of your motorhome safe from theft and tips on staying safe on site.

 #5 Download a pre-journey checklist

-Download and print your own Motorhome pre-journey checklist before embarking on a trip this Easter & Bank Holiday.
+Download and print your own motorhome pre-journey checklist before embarking on a trip this Bank Holiday.